supersonic405/LearningManagementSystem/ProjectPlan.md

 ### Week 3
 - [ c ] Create project repository on GitHub
-- [ i ] Create project structure in intellij and push
+- [ i ] Create project structure in intellij, add basic Web functionality that was in week 1 project and push
 - [ c ] Add link to list of indie projects in student repo.
 - [ c ] Complete Problem Statement
 - [ i ] Determine possible Web Services or APIs to use